Skip to main content

 "Without diffusion, a two-tier economy potentially emerges with multinational corporations thriving while smaller players stall." - Sujay Shetty, Partner, PwC Singapore

-This is not hypothetical.
-It is already happening.
-Walk into any large Singapore bank or logistics firm and you will find dedicated AI teams, custom models, and integrated workflows.
+This isn't hypothetical.
+It's already happening.
+Walk into any large Singapore bank or logistics firm and you'll find dedicated AI teams, custom models, and integrated workflows.
 Walk into a neighbourhood accounting practice or a mid-sized manufacturer and the most advanced AI tool is likely someone's personal ChatGPT subscription.

 Budget 2026: The Government's Response

 Singapore's Budget 2026, delivered in February, acknowledged the gap directly.
-The government is expanding several programmes aimed at dragging SMEs into the AI era, whether they are ready or not.
+The government is expanding several programmes aimed at dragging SMEs into the AI era, whether they're ready or not.

 InitiativeWhat It DoesWho Benefits